jaiswal-aditi/week4-homework4/README.md

 ### Assignment:
 - Update calculator.c following assignment description provided in HomeworkAssignment_Week4.pdf (uploaded on Laulima)

-**NOTE**: Github is not a place to test your code.
-Test it on your machines first.
-Autograding will be disabled if you exceed 10 commits.
-We will start out by sending emails to you personally if you exceed 10 commits, and eventually penalizing your grade.
+**NOTE**: We will start out by sending emails to you personally if you exceed 10 commits, and eventually penalizing your grade.

 ### Steps to submit changes:
 1. Click on desired .c to open file